Rob Schmitt: This is such a fantastic story of corruption

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-Rob Schmitt comments on the alleged corruption by Joe Biden and his family, Big Media's defense of the President, and the Russian hoax narrative... on NEWSMAX's "Rob Schmitt Tonight"
+Rob Schmitt comments on the alleged corruption by Joe Biden and his family, Big Media's defense of the President, and more on NEWSMAX's "Rob Schmitt Tonight"